-Management Board members as at the end of 2023 were:
+Management Board members as at the end of 2024 were:

 - Ursula Clara Deschka Chairwoman of the Management Board.

 - Marek Ratnik Management Board member.

-- Tadas Dovbyšas Management Board member.
+- Tadas Dovbyšas Management Board member

+- Aija Medne Management Board member

+- Ljubov Jaufmann Management Board member

-The roles and responsibilities of the members of the Management Board until 31.12.2023 were as follows:
+The roles and responsibilities of the members of the Management Board until 31.12.2024 were as follows:

-- Chairwoman of the Management Board (CEO) Ursula Clara Deschka is responsible for the following areas: Marketing, Communication & Customer Experience; HR and office administration; Legal and Compliance (Financial sanctions, Anti-Fraud); Management Board Office; Governance; Claims management, Life underwriting, product development, pricing and analytics, reinsurance.
-She is acting as Managering Director of ERGO Life.
-On temporary basis until CFO is appointed CEO also responsible for Accounting; Actuary P&C; Actuary Life & Health; Investments; Risk Management incl.
-Information Security; IT; Planning & Controlling; Procurement in the Baltics.
-Until 31.12.2023 she appointed branch manager of ERGO Insurance SE and ERGO Life Insurance SE branches in Latvia. - Member of the Management Board (CDO) Tadas Dovbyšas is responsible for sales (distribution) in Life & Health in the Baltics.
-He is also a branch manager of ERGO Insurance SE branch in Lithuania. - Member of the Management Board (CUO) Marek Ratnik is responsible for P&C insurance operations in the Baltics (underwriting, product development, pricing and analytics, reinsurance).
+- Chairwoman of the Management Board (CEO) Ursula Clara Deschka is responsible for the following areas: Communication; HR and office administration; Legal and Compliance (Financial sanctions, Anti-Fraud); Management Board Office; Governance; Health underwriting, product development, pricing and reinsurance.
+She is acting as Managing Director of ERGO Life. - Member of the Management Board (CFO) Ljubov Jaufmann responsible for Accounting; Actuary P&C; Actuary Life & Health; Risk Management incl.
+Information Security; Sustainability; Planning & Controlling; Procurement in the Baltics. - Member of the Management Board (CUO Life&CIO) Aija Medne is responsible for the following areas: Life product development; Pricing and analytics; Reinsurance; Underwriting& portfolio management; AML; IT; Investments.
+She is also a branch manager of ERGO Life Insurance SE branch in Latvia. - Member of the Management Board (CDO) Tadas Dovbyšas is responsible for Sales (Distribution) in Life & Health in the Baltics and Digital, Marketing &CX. - Member of the Management Board (CUO P&C) Marek Ratnik is responsible for P&C insurance operations in the Baltics (underwriting, product development, pricing and analytics, reinsurance, claims).
 He is also a branch manager of ERGO Life Insurance SE branch in Estonia.

-B.1.1.1 Internal regulation, working procedure and delegation of tasks
+B.1.2 Internal regulation, working procedure and delegation of tasks